| Workshop on Data Analysis and Data Mining in Proteomics

 accurate probabilities that each protein is present in the

+original sample.
 In order to enable uniform analysis of data generated by

 various mass spectrometers, each with its own proprietary